Abolition of the presidency in China: Background

 After the outbreak of the Cultural Revolution in 1966, President Liu Shaoqi had lost favor with Mao, who had perceived him as an enemy after Mao was sidelined following the disastrous Great Leap Forward and was forced to retreat to a secondary position till his political comeback in the Cultural Revolution.
 At the 12th Plenary Session in 1968, Liu Shaoqi was removed from all his posts within and outside the party and expelled from the party.
 The following year, Liu died of illness in prison.
 After Liu was dismissed, the position of chairman was vacant.
 The two Vice Presidents at the time, Soong Ching-ling and Dong Biwu, served as acting presidents, but did not succeed Liu.

-Political power was spilt between Lin, who led the People's Liberation Army and Mao's wife Jiang Qing, who was the deputy leader of the Cultural Revolution Group.
+Political power was split between Lin, who led the People's Liberation Army and Mao's wife Jiang Qing, who was the deputy leader of the Cultural Revolution Group.
 By 1969, the political alliance between the two had devolved into a hidden rivalry.
 Within the Politburo, both Lin and Jiang had equal power in theory, but Lin was uncertain about Jiang Qing's privileged relationship with Mao, who did not always take her side.
 At the same time, Mao became increasing uncomfortable with Lin giving orders without his authorization to mobilize the army at the height of the Sino-Soviet border conflict.
 Chief political theorist Chen Boda increasingly took Lin's side after falling out with Jiang and the Cultural Revolution Group.